SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 : The table or data structure that implements the SAV rules and is used for source address validation in the data plane.

 SAV-specific Information:
-: The information consists of the source prefixes and their legitimate incoming interfaces of an AS.
+: The information consists of the source prefixes and their legitimate incoming interfaces to enter an AS.

 SAV-related Information:
-: The information is used to generate SAV rules and can be from SAV-specific Information or general information.
+: The information is used to be consolidated to generate SAV rules and can be from SAV-specific Information or general information.

 False Positive:
 : The validation results that the packets with legitimate source addresses are considered invalid improperly due to inaccurate SAV rules.